stnolting/fpga_puf/README.md

 ### ID Results

-So far I have tested the PUF module on three Lattice iCE40 UltraPlus FPGAs and four Intel Cyclone IV FPGAs (shout-out to [@emb4fun](https://github.com/emb4fun) - thank you for your help!).
+So far I have tested the PUF module on three Lattice iCE40 UltraPlus FPGAs and four Intel Cyclone IV FPGAs (shout-out to [@emb4fun](https://github.com/emb4fun) - thank you for your help!) and just one Xilinx Artix-7 FPGA.
 The ID was generated 8 times on each chip to "check" if it is reproducible (drawback: just in a very short time window...).
+The specific FPGA types are shown in section [Hardware Utilization](#Hardware-Utilization).

 | FPGA                            | PUF ID ("Fingerprint Key")   |
 |:--------------------------------|:-----------------------------|